-Financial institutions (FIs) have been at a crossroads for awhile: stick with legacy systems until discontinuity forces them into something new or upgrade to cloud infrastructure that enables more flexibility, agility, and scalability.
+Financial institutions (FIs) have been at a crossroads for a while now — should they stick with legacy systems until discontinuity forces them into something new or upgrade to cloud infrastructure that enables more flexibility, agility, and scalability?
 FIs that choose to remain in the past may find that they are viewed as funding sources alone while more agile players step in to become customer-facing retail payments leaders.
 It’s a compelling case for evolutions, but it’s also one that may go unheeded.

 Accenture notes that almost 15% of payments revenue will be at risk within the next five years, thanks to pricing compressions, card displacement by real-time payments, and added competition from digital disruptors and non-banks.
 It’s clear that transformational change is needed, and Accenture posits these five “bets” will be the drivers of this change:

-3. Partner with fintechs: In the quickly evolving marketplace that thrives on innovation, FIs are well-served to collaborate with fintechs, else they lose out on the ability to deliver a streamlined customer experience.
+- Partner with FinTechs: In the quickly evolving marketplace that thrives on innovation, FIs are well-served to collaborate with FinTechs, else they lose out on the ability to deliver a streamlined customer experience.

 These are urgent directives for those that want to weather the retail payments shift that will occur.
 The ability to deliver next-level customer experiences relies on FIs investing in these changes and those that don’t could end up in a utility position focused on back-end transactional services.
 Arguably, the best investment financial institutions and other payments companies can make is in upgrading core legacy systems, from which all other capabilities will flow.